econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ```

 As discussed above, there are multiple model features that can ameliorate or eliminate the wealth drawdown problem, beginning with a simple bequest motive.
-The Warm-Glow Portfolio model (orange lines on figures) estimates a much more realistic CRRA coefficient of $\CRRA = 4.61$.
+The Warm-Glow Portfolio model (orange lines on figures) estimates a much more realistic CRRA coefficient of $\CRRA \approx 4.6$.
 With a strong bequest motive, the Warm-Glow model is able to match the high levels of wealth observed deep into retirement.
 That is, these consumers do not quickly draw down their assets because they take great pleasure in passing their estate on to their heirs.
-Under our parameterization, we estimate that consumers act *as if* they will experience a final "consumption at death" of $\cNrm = 0.11 \aNrm + 0.33$;
+Under our parameterization, we estimate that consumers act *as if* they will experience a final "consumption at death" of $\cNrm = 0.11 \aNrm + 0.32$;
 this implies that if they were faced with guaranteed, imminent death (at some very old age), consumers would allocate to their heirs 89\% of any resources in excess of one-third of their permanent income-- most of their wealth.

 This strong bequest motive at the very end of life propagates backward to more reasonable ages (albeit not as directly interpretable), and ultimately it applies for essentially *everyone*.[^bequestlitcontrast]